VOTE BY MAIL

 What if I Now Want to Vote In Person Instead?

-If you have obtained a vote-by-mail ballot but wish to vote at an early voting location or in your precinct on election day, you must take the ballot with you to the polls to surrender it, whether or not it has been marked.
-However, if you are unable to return the ballot, you may vote a provisional ballot.
+If you have obtained a vote-by-mail ballot but wish to vote at an early voting location or in your precinct on election day, you can the ballot with you to the polls to surrender it, whether or not it has been marked.
+If confirmed that you have not already voted, you can vote a regular ballot.
+If it cannot be confirmed that you have not already voted, you can vote a provisional ballot.

 Are There Restrictions on Delivering or Collecting Ballots?